phenosense-ciat/Module-image/README.md

 ```
 sudo nano runCamEventos.py
 ```
-In any case if the file nonexist Raspbian create an empty file, if the file exist Raspbian will allow to do modification on it.
+In any case if the file nonexist Raspbian create an empty file.
+But if the file exist Raspbian will allow to do modification on it.

 # References